tenoto/cogamo_fits/README.md

 # cogamo
-Analysis package for the Compact Gamma-ray Monitor (CoGamo) of the Thundercloud Project by the GROWTH Collaboration.
+Analysis package for the Compact Gamma-ray Monitor (CoGamo) of the "Thundercloud Project" organized by the GROWTH Collaboration.

+## Raw data format